 Sources: ABS, Retail Trade, Australia; RBA, Statistical Tables, C1, C2, C4 and C6.
-Latest on-line retail sales data are for June: July online retail sales will be published on 28th August; July data for the payments system will be released on 9th August.
+Latest data are for July: July online retail sales will be published on 28th August; and July data for the payments system will be released on 8th September.
 Return to "What's New".